yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 iptables        -A forwarding_rule -i ppp+ -o $WAN -j ACCEPT }}}

-== Finally ==

-Congratulations, you have now set up your own ''pptpd'' and can start connecting with PPTP clients.
-Don't forget to comment out the debug options in the appropriate config files again.

-== Troubleshooting and further information ==
+== Troubleshooting ==

-If you can connect to the pptpd and can ping the client from the server and vice versa but are not able to ping anything else refer to this checklist for diagnosis: [http://poptop.sourceforge.net/dox/diagnose-forwarding.phtml]
+If you can connect to the ''pptpd'' and can ping the client from the server and vice versa but are not able to ping anything else refer to this [http://poptop.sourceforge.net/dox/diagnose-forwarding.phtml checklist for diagnosis]

-For a Windows XP client howto see here: [http://www.windowsecurity.com/articles/Configure-VPN-Connection-Windows-XP.html]
+For a Windows XP client HOWTO see here: [http://www.windowsecurity.com/articles/Configure-VPN-Connection-Windows-XP.html]

 Information on the PPTP Linux client can be found here: [http://pptpclient.sourceforge.net/] or check the appropriate ["PPTPClientHowto"].

-## reviewed 2006-03-15 by james.cameron@hp.com, the current pptpd maintainer
+## reviewed 2006-03-15 by james.cameron@hp.com, the current pptpd maintainer, against pptpd 1.2.3-2 ipk